 Despite all its small town charm, Point Roberts was far from sleepy in 2018.
 There were a number of landmarks and events to celebrate, both at Seabright Farm and throughout town.
-As we prepare for another busy year in 2019, let’s round up some of the highlights from the year that was: Continue reading
+As we prepare for another busy year in 2019, we’ve rounded up some of the highlights from the year that was: Continue reading

 You already know Point Roberts is the best secret real-estate spot for Americans and Canadians.
 And now, an international audience has begun to discover all the things we love about Point Roberts, with a number of lots and homes being purchased by Chinese investors.
 Continue reading